Guidance on the security categorization of cloud-based services (ITSP.50.103)

 To help your organization with these activities, this document includes the following content:

-• Reviews security categorization terms and definitions established by ITSG-33 IT Security Risk Management: A Lifecycle Approach [1]Footnote 1;
+• Reviews security categorization terms and definitions established by ITSG-33 IT Security Risk Management: A Lifecycle Approach 1;

 • Recommends a security categorization process to guide organizations in the identification of expected level of injury from threat compromise;